#Breaking2: Eliud Kipchoge goes close to sub-two hour marathon at Nike event

 - From the section Athletics

-The Kenyan, 32, clocked 2:00.24 but due to the use of 20 in-out pacemakers, the time will not be recognised as a world record, meaning Dennis Kimetto's mark of 2:02.57 is still the quickest.
+The Kenyan, 32, clocked 2:00.25 but because in-out pacemakers were used, the time will not be recognised as a world record, meaning Dennis Kimetto's mark of 2:02.57 is still the quickest.

 But Kipchoge said: "This is history."